hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 The installer can run in two modes, Online or Airgapped.
 Each of these modes has a different way of executing the installer, but the result is the same.

+~> **Note:** After running the installation script, the remainder of the installation is done through a browser using the installer dashboard on port 8800 of the TFE instance.
+To complete the installation, you must be able to connect to that port via HTTPS.
+The installer uses an internal CA to issue bootstrap certificates, so you will see a security warning when first connecting, and you'll need to proceed with the connection anyway.

 ### Run the Installer - Online

 If your instance can access the Internet, use the Online install mode.